 (d) if the place is under the dominion of Her Majesty, before a person who otherwise has authority to administer oaths at that place.

-10. Recognizances
+10. Bonds

-A recognizance required to be filed or used in a court can only be executed before a Judge, the Principal Registrar, a Registrar, a Deputy Registrar, the Marshal, the Collector of Maintenance, a magistrate, a justice of the peace, the clerk of a court of summary jurisdiction or any other person allowed by a written law or the Family Law Rules to take a recognizance.
+A bond required to be filed or used in a court can only be executed before a Judge, the Principal Registrar, a Registrar, a Deputy Registrar, the Marshal, the Collector of Maintenance, a magistrate, a justice of the peace, the clerk of a court of summary jurisdiction or any other person allowed by a written law or the Family Law Rules to take a bond.

+[Rule 10 amended in Gazette 14 Jul 2006 p.
+2565.]

 11. Costs where court has no jurisdiction

 If a matter is brought in a court over which the court has no jurisdiction, the court must order the matter to be struck out, and the court has power to award costs to the same extent, and recoverable in the same manner, as if the court had jurisdiction in the matter and the person bringing the matter had not appeared in the court or had so appeared and failed to establish his or her case.